arkworks-rs/ldt/README.md

 ## Overview

 This library provides two LDT implementations: **Direct Low degree test** and **Fast Reed-Solomon Interactive Oracle Proof of Proximity (FRI)**.
-Both protocols takes an evaluation domain, represented as coset, and its evaluations and prove the polynomial that it evaluates to is proximate to a low-degree polynomial.
+Both protocols takes an evaluation domain, represented as coset, and its evaluations and prove that the underlying polynomial is proximate to a low-degree polynomial.

 The library also comes with R1CS constraints for verifiers.
 Enable `r1cs` feature to use those constraints.